Who we are

 Candidate for District 5

 Over the years I have worked to build bridges between various groups through community conversations, community policing presentations, and neighborhood meetings.
 This work has been about relationship building and trust building.
 All things I value and desire for District 5.
-I’m excited to continue working in District 5 to make it a place where neighbors connect with neighbors and children thrive in school and in our community.
+I’m excited to work in District 5 to strengthen neighbor-to-neighbor relationships, support children and youth to thrive in school and community, and facilitate communication between the city and its residents.
 I have served on the Goshen Planning Commission, Goshen Housing Authority, Elkhart Community Corrections Advisory Board, Elkhart County Reentry Initiative, and also volunteered at the Goshen Interfaith Hospitality, Habitat for Humanity, and at the Depot.